Bachelor of Science in Nursing

 RN to BSN Online Program

 If you are a registered nurse with an associate degree or diploma certificate in nursing, North Carolina Wesleyan University’s Bachelor of Science in Nursing (RN to BSN) online program can prepare you for an advanced professional role in the healthcare system of tomorrow.
-Obtaining your RN to BSN degree will position you to drive change and transform the landscape of healthcare for the betterment of those receiving your services.
-Established with insight from healthcare employers, the NCWU RN to BSN online program will provide registered nurses with a broadened skill set to integrate new and innovative knowledge into daily nursing practice.
+Our 1-2 year nursing bachelor degree program in Rocky Mount NC is one of the most affordable nursing programs in NC.
+Getting an RN to BSN degree will position you to drive change and transform the landscape of healthcare for the betterment of those receiving your services.

 - Coursework is 100% online in accelerated 8-week terms.